compucloud/clean-data/README.md

 9) Created Administration Console to for adding Categories, a Sample Client to load data, and a Report showing current state of datastore with counts.
 Please see screenshots attached.
 10) OAuth2 Security
+11) Need to Add One To Many Relationship on Category to CategoryData to enforce referential integrity, also make CategoryData table records unique.